One of the world’s largest airlines went to Norway to film people and landscapes using drone videos in Norway. See the goosebumps-inducing result.

 Representatives of the local tourist industry are also excited:

 “It’s a real treat that they have chosen this area.
-With an airline of this size behind the video, it will be seen by millions of travellers,” said Geir Steinar Vik from Destination Ålesund & Sunnmøre, one of the destinations being shown in the video, to the local newspaper Sunnmørsposten.
+With an airline of this size behind the video, it will be seen by millions of travelers,” said Geir Steinar Vik from Destination Ålesund & Sunnmøre, one of the destinations being shown in the video, to the local newspaper Sunnmørsposten.
+He has the experience of capturing the best drone videos in Norway.